Last chance for Ryanair-Aer Lingus deal, EU says

-BRUSSELS Ryanair (RYA.I) has one last chance to argue the merits of its latest attempt to acquire Irish rival Aer Lingus AERL.I, the European Union's antitrust chief said on Friday, as he prepares to decide the deal's fate.
+BRUSSELS Feb 1 Ryanair has one last chance to argue the merits of its latest attempt to acquire Irish rival Aer Lingus, the European Union's antitrust chief said on Friday, as he prepares to decide the deal's fate.

 Europe's leading low-cost carrier is making its third takeover bid for Aer Lingus after the European Commission blocked its first attempt in 2007 and Ryanair dropped its second in 2009.